SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: SpecCLIP

 \section{SpecCLIP}

-SpecCLIP, developed in this work, is a foundation model designed to align stellar spectra across different modalities, such as those with varying wavelength coverage, resolution, and signal-to-noise ratios, using a CLIP-inspired architecture.\footnote{CLIP stands for Contrastive Language–Image Pre-training.
+SpecCLIP, developed in this work, is a foundation model designed to align stellar spectra across different modalities, such as those with varying wavelength coverage, resolution, and SNRs, using a CLIP-inspired architecture.\footnote{CLIP stands for Contrastive Language–Image Pre-training.
 In this work, we adopt the contrastive learning concept from the original CLIP framework, applying it to spectra–spectra pre-training.
 Although our use case differs from the original text–image alignment, we retain the term CLIP for consistency.} Our approach builds upon transformer-based foundation models or MLP-based autoencoders tailored for specific spectral types.
 These are combined with contrastive learning to align different spectra using a standard contrastive loss, supplemented by additional modules to capture both shared and modality-specific information.
 Once trained, SpecCLIP enables various downstream tasks with either branch (not combination) of modalities, using a relatively small number of labeled examples (i.e., few-shot learning, as referred to in the literature).

 Figure~\ref{fig:SpecCLIP_model} provides an overview of the SpecCLIP framework.
 Foundation models are first independently pre-trained on each spectral modality in an unsupervised fashion.
-These models are then aligned using contrastive learning, with auxiliary decoders added to enhance information retention.
+These models are then aligned using contrastive learning, with additional decoders added to enhance information retention.
 After this process, the final model is capable of handling a wide range of downstream tasks.
 Below, we describe the key experimental settings, including data-selection criteria, model architectures, loss functions for the foundation model training, and the connection of reconstruction loss to mutual information.
-Further implementation details are provided in Appendix~\ref{sec:pre-trained} and Appendix~\ref{sec:proj_decode}.
+Further details of the implementation are provided in Appendix~\ref{sec:pre-trained} and Appendix~\ref{sec:proj_decode}.